 Abby Blass

 Abby Blass is a PhD candidate in political science at the University of Texas at Austin.
-Her primary research areas are public law and American and comparative politics.
-Her substantive interests include comparative judicial politics and behavior, constitutional design and constitutional law, and institutional design generally.
-Abby earned a bachelor's degree in political science from the University of Michigan in 2004.
+Her primary research area is comparative judicial politics.
+She uses quantitative and qualitative research methods to explore the ways institutional design shapes judicial behavior, and the causes and consequences of formal judicial empowerment over time.
+Abby earned a bachelor’s degree in political science from the University of Michigan in 2004.